 Meet the Players

-Pamela Fay is a native of Vancouver, Canada.
-She is a graduate of the University of Toronto where she studied with Lorand Fenyves.
+PAMELA FAY, viola, is a graduate of the University of Toronto where she studied with Lorand Fenyves.
 She participated in the Banff Summer Music Festival where she was coached by William Primrose and members of the Hungarian String Quartet.
-She is a substitute with The Philadelphia Orchestra and is the violist of the Wister Quartet, 1807 & Friends chamber ensemble and the Amerita Chamber Players.
-She has performed in chamber concerts with Emanuel Ax, Yefim Bronfman, Alicia de Larrocha, Garrick Ohlsson, Andrew Davis, Janos Starker, Wolfgang Sawallisch and Yo-Yo Ma.
-She and her colleagues from Wister have recorded with Direct-to-Tape Records.
+She has performed with the Chamber Orchestra of Philadelphia, is a regular substitute with the Philadelphia Orchestra, and is violist with the Wister Quartet and the Amerita Chamber Players.
+She teaches and performs at Interlochen in the summer and has recently been performing as principal viola of the Manitoba Chamber Orchestra.
+She has performed in chamber concerts with Emanuel Ax, Yefim Bronfman, Andrew Davis, Christoph Eschenbach, Alicia de Larrocha, Garrick Ohlsson, Janos Starker, Wolfgang Sawallisch, and Yo-Yo Ma.
+She and her colleagues in the Wister Quartet have recorded with Direct-to-Tape Records.

 The America-Italy Society of Philadelphia promotes friendship and cultural understanding between the Republic of Italy and the United States of America